-One of the most important processes that occurs in menopausal women is the loss of bone density.
-A woman’s bone changes when the effects of hormonal loss are realized and a condition called osteopenia or osteoporosis can occur.
+One of the most important processes that occurs in menopausal women is the loss of bone density, which can be determined through a bone density test.
+A woman’s bone density changes when the effects of hormonal loss are realized and a condition called osteopenia or osteoporosis can occur.

 A bone mineral density (BMD) test measures the density of minerals (such as calcium) in your bones using a special X-ray or computed tomography (CT) scan.
 This information is used to estimate the strength of your bones.